-Step 1: Unscrew the Shipping Brackets on the front and Stabilizing Feet on the back of the roaster.
-Set the Stabilizing Feet aside, you will be putting them back on later.
+Step 1: Unscrew the Shipping Brackets on the front and back of the roaster.
 You can throw out the Shipping Brackets, they are no longer needed.

 Step 2: Take the roaster off of the pallet and place it in your roasting area.